 Employees are advised to act honestly, fairly, with due care, skill and diligence and at all times have due regard to the interest and integrity of the Group and its customers during the course of employment with the Group.
-Every employee and Director must declare any conflict of interest on annual basis or when involving himself and his family as soon as such conflicting situation arises.
+Every employee and Director must declare any conflict of interest on an annual basis or when involving himself/herself and his/her family as soon as such conflicting situation arises.

-In addition, the Group has also put in place a COI process with any party vendor is engaged via Vendor Integrity Screening process Conflict of interest declaration will be evaluated and based on the assessment, Compliance Department makes recommendation whether to proceed with appointment or otherwise.
+In addition, the Group has also in place a COI process with any third party vendor via Vendor Integrity Screening process.
+Conflict of interest declaration will be evaluated and based on the assessment, Compliance Department will advise whether to proceed with the appointment or otherwise.
 All assessments and decisions, including communication with Compliance Department are filed by applicants for audit trails.